The Bankrate promise

 Interest rates can be on the higher side

 Personal loans interest rates can range anywhere from 5 percent to 36 percent.
-If you don’t have the credit or income needed to qualify for a good rate, you could end up paying a hefty amount on interest alone.
+If you don’t have the credit or income needed to qualify for a good rate, you could pay a hefty amount on interest alone.

 Federal student loans for undergraduate students have a 4.99 percent fixed interest rate for the 2022-23 academic year.
-And if you qualify for Direct Subsidized Loans, this interest is absorbed by the government while you’re in school.
+If you qualify for Direct Subsidized Loans, the government absorbs this interest while you’re in school.
 Private student loans can have both fixed and variable interest rates, ranging from about 1 percent to 14 percent, based on credit.

 No access to income-driven repayment or loan forgiveness